 What We Do

-Peace and Conflict Studies (PCS) is a department within the School of Health and Human Sciences.
+Peace and Conflict Studies (PACS) is a department within the School of Health and Human Sciences.

 We focus on conflict transformation and management.
 We also address building peaceful and just social systems, communities, and societies by educating students and engaging with policymakers and the broader community in creating the context for positive conflict transformation.

-For general inquires please email us at firstname.lastname@example.org.
-For more information regarding the graduate program please contact Tom Matyok, Director of Graduate Studies, at email@example.com.
-For more information regarding the undergraduate program please contact Cathryne Schmitz, Department Chair, at firstname.lastname@example.org.
+For general inquiries please email us at firstname.lastname@example.org.
+For more information regarding the graduate programs please contact Ali Askerov, Director of Graduate Study, at email@example.com.
+For more information regarding the undergraduate programs please contact Jeremy Rinker, Director of Undergraduate Study, at firstname.lastname@example.org.